GriffinPlus/dotnet-libs-logging/README.md

 public void Write(IFormatProvider provider, LogLevel level, string format, params object[] args);
 ```

+### Helpers

+#### AsyncId

+The `AsyncId` class comes in handy when tracking asynchronous control flows using .NET's Task Parallel Library (TPL).
+Its `Current` property provides an integer value that remains constant all along the entire control flow starting from the point of its first invocation.

+#### GetTimestamp()

+The `GetTimestamp()` method of the `LogWriter` class returns an absolute timestamp (with timezone offset) as used by Griffin+ logging.

+#### GetHighPrecisionTimestamp()

+The `GetHighPrecisionTimestamp()` method of the `LogWriter` class returns a timestamp with nanosecond precision.
+The actual resolution of the timestamp depends on the system's clock, but on most modern systems the resolution is finer than one nanosecond.
+This timestamp can be used to measure timespans very accurately.

 ### Complete Example

 The following example shows how *Griffin+ Logging* can be used.
 The source code is available in the demo project contained in the repository as well: